pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

 _tl;dr Unfortunately, no._

-They Applications will indeed have to trust the DAO/PNF to reimburse them.
+The Applications will indeed have to trust the DAO/PNF to reimburse them.
 The following is an example of the approach PNF could take.

 1. Assume Application staking by Gateways is permissionless and done.